keithalewis/math/uf.md

 amount $a$ of instrument $i$ for amount $a'$ of instrument $i'$ with seller $e'$ at time $t$.
 The _price_ of the trade is the quotient of the buyer and seller amounts, $X = a/a'$, so the trade is
-$(t; a'X, i e; a', i', e')$.
+$(t; a'X, i, e; a', i', e')$.
 Prices are determined by the seller.
-The buyer decides the amount and instrument to exchange based on the seller's price, among other considerations.
+The buyer decides when to exchange holdings based on the seller's price, among other considerations.

 The trade $(t;a,i,e;a',i',e')$ changes the